Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 ### 4.1 Maintenance Personnel

 - **Conduct Inspections:** Perform regular inspections and tests of minimum equipment according to established procedures.
+(See [Section 3.2 Inspection Procedures](#32-inspection-procedures))
 - **Execute Maintenance Tasks:** Carry out preventive and corrective maintenance activities to ensure equipment functionality.
+(See [Section 3.3 Maintenance of Minimum Equipment](#33-maintenance-of-minimum-equipment))
 - **Document Activities:** Accurately record all maintenance and inspection results in the maintenance logs.
+(See [Section 8.1 Maintenance Records](#81-maintenance-records))
 - **Report Issues:** Notify supervisors of any equipment malfunctions or required repairs.
 - **Maintain Equipment:** Ensure that all minimum equipment is clean, functional, and properly stored.
 - **Stay Informed:** Keep up-to-date with relevant ATA standards, manufacturer service bulletins, and regulatory changes to ensure compliance and optimal maintenance practices.